rpkgs/scPDSI2003/readme.md

 ## scPDSI

-This repository try to replace ET modula with Penman Evapotranspiration.
+This repository try to replace ET module with Penman Evapotranspiration.